huminghao16/MTMSN/README.md

 This repo contains the code of the following paper:

-<i> "OA Multi-Type Multi-Span Network for Reading Comprehension that Requires Discrete Reasoning".
+<i> "Multi-Type Multi-Span Network for Reading Comprehension that Requires Discrete Reasoning".
 Minghao Hu, Yuxing Peng, Zhen Huang, Dongsheng Li.
 EMNLP 2019.</i>

 Code will be released soon!